 Once you’ve found a candidate who seems like the right fit, it’s time to put them to the test.
-Do one trial run with them before offering them a job.
-Make sure they’re the right person for your business.
+Do one trial run with them before offering them a job?
+Please make sure they’re the right person for your business.

-Make sure they are a good fit for your business
+Please make sure they are a good fit for your business.

 - Are their social media skills relevant to my brand?